fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 A GTFS feed is a collection of CSV files in a common format.
 There are several transformers available which convert GTFS to RDF, one of them is integrated by Virtuoso and used within the Fusepool P3 platform.
 While there is no official RDF schema from Google some volunteers created an RDF specification that is made available at `vocab.gtfs.org[^gtfs].

-### Weather Forecasts
+### Weather Information Representation

-Surprisingly it seems to be particularly hard to find a widely used ontology which is suitable for weather forecasts.
-We found several examples of weather forecast in RDF but most of them use ad-hoc vocabularies.
+Surprisingly it seems to be particularly hard to find a widely used ontology which is suitable for weather information representation.
+We found several examples of weather representations in RDF but most of them use ad-hoc vocabularies.
 After asking around in the Semantic Web scene we could identify an OWL ontology by using the LOV[^lov] search functionality.

 This ontology was developed by Paul Staroch within his master thesis [Staroch2013].
 The thesis, a presentation and the ontology itself is available at his homepage[^staroch].
 The ontology makes a very complete impression and is to our knowledge currently the best choice for representing weather data in RDF.
 In LUV we could find two ontologies, one within the `www.auto.tuwien.ac.at` namespace.
 From what we can see this seems to be an earlier, incomplete version of the Smart Home Weather ontology and should not be used.
 The most recent version can be found at `http://paul.staroch.name/thesis/SmartHomeWeather.owl#`.
+Unfortunately we could not reach the author to verify this information so far.

 ### Data Provenance